drio/laura-restic/README.md

 # Intro

 This is a project that provides a backup strategy for windows boxes.
-The idea is that we want to backup a directory/folder.
+We want to backup a directory/folder.
 We will keep the data in 3 places.
 The local drive, secondary storage (USB drive) and a backblaze bucket.

 The backups are done using restic.
 This gives us a couple of things:

-1. The backups are encrypted.
-Details:
+1. Confidenciality and Integrity:

 Restic uses AES-256 in Counter (CTR) mode with Poly1305-AES for authentication.